What Should you Consider when Driving with a New Baby?

 So even if your baby is playing up, keep your eyes on the road and pull over at the first, safe available opportunity.

 Getting out of the house and into the car will never be the same again as you struggle with assorted baby paraphernalia, the car seat and, of course, the baby itself.
 And while it’s a chore, it’s important you pack all you’ll need before leaving to keep baby occupied, including toys, books, bottles and even the dreaded nursery rhymes CD.

 A word of warning though: don’t give baby anything to play with that is heavy or has corners, even if they don’t seem particularly sharp, as such objects could harm them if you happen to have a crash.

 It might also be worth packing a first aid kit that includes basic ointments for rashes, as well as any paracetamol suspension, saline drops, allergy relief or any other medication your baby may need.

 And always pull over to feed your baby as feeding them on the move can provide an added choke risk – it really doesn’t take much to have a baby hacking up its milk.

-Driving a newborn around can be stressful, particularly if they start crying while you’re at the wheel, but it’s important you stay calm and focussed on the road ahead and pull over to tend to them as soon as it’s safe to do so.
+Driving a newborn around can be stressful, particularly if they start crying while you’re at the wheel, but it’s important you stay calm and focused on the road ahead and pull over to tend to them as soon as it’s safe to do so.

-And if you can put your journeys off until baby is asleep, this will make things a whole lot easier and more pleasurable for everyone in the car, meaning your journeys will be less stressful and a lot safer.
+And if you can put your journeys off until the baby is asleep, this will make things a whole lot easier and more pleasurable for everyone in the car, meaning your journeys will be less stressful and a lot safer.

 Have you found any tricks or tips to make driving around with a new baby a doddle?
 Leave a comment and let us know!